Nixtla/popol-vuh/Hiring/policies.md

 Considering that a diverse pool of talent contributes positively to the utility function of an organization, we can express the relationship between remote work, diversity, and utility mathematically.

 Let:
-- $ U $ represent the utility function of the organization.
+- $U$ represent the utility function of the organization.
-- $ D $ represent the diversity of the talent pool.
+- $D$ represent the diversity of the talent pool.
-- $ T $ represent the size of the talent pool.
+- $T$ represent the size of the talent pool.
-- $ R $ be a binary variable representing the work arrangement, where $ R = 1 $ for remote work and $ R = 0 $ for traditional in-office work.
+- $R$ be a binary variable representing the work arrangement, where $ R = 1 $ for remote work and $ R = 0 $ for traditional in-office work.

 ### Postulate:
 More diversity leads to a greater utility function: $ \frac{\partial U}{\partial D} > 0 $.